 The Development of Traditional Chinese Medicine

 The formation of the theoretical system of TCM is symbolized by the first publication of the Yellow Emperor’s Internal Classic.
-The classic summed up the medical achievements and clinical experiences of Chinese medicine during the Spring and Autumn Period and Warring States Period.
-This text established the theoretical basis and principle of TCM and derived many ideas from the achievements of astronomy, biology, the creation of the calendar, geography, anthropology, psychology and ancient philosophy.
+The classic summed up the medical achievements and clinical experiences of Chinese medicine during the Spring and Autumn Periods and the Warring States Period.
+This text established the theoretical basis and principle of TCM and derived many ideas from the achievements of astronomy, biology, the creation of the calendar, geography, anthropology, psychology, and ancient philosophy.
 This theoretical system is still guiding the clinical practice of TCM today.

 The Classics of Traditional Chinese Medicine

-Arising from his methods of analyzing and differentiating exogenous diseases and internal miscellaneous diseases in accordance with the six pairs of meridians and eight principles was a solid foundation for the development and future abundance of clinical Chinese medicine.
-The Treatise on Cold attack and Miscellaneous Diseases was subsequently rearranged by Wang Shuhe and divided into two books: The Treatise on Cold Attack, and Synopsis of Prescriptions of the Golden Chamber.
-The former included 397 diagnostic and therapeutic methods, and 113 prescriptions; the latter listed 25 volumes and 265 prescriptions.
+Arising from his methods of analyzing and differentiating exogenous diseases and internal miscellaneous diseases in accordance with the six pairs of meridians and eight principles, was a solid foundation for the development and future abundance of clinical Chinese medicine.
+The Treatise on Cold Attack and Miscellaneous Diseases was subsequently rearranged by Wang Shuhe and divided into two books: The Treatise on Cold Attack and Synopsis of Prescriptions of the Golden Chamber.
+The former included 397 diagnostic and therapeutic methods and 113 prescriptions; the latter listed 25 volumes and 265 prescriptions.

 The Schools of TCM

-Modern Day Traditional Chinese Medicine
+Modern-Day Traditional Chinese Medicine